nizonrox/Hardstuck-bot/README.md

 * Coinflip

 ### Work in progress
-1. Change from if statements to a command handeling system
+1. Change from if statements to a command handeling system (Started)
 2. Reply to commands; to confirm an action
 3. implement Kayn Riot API
-4. Consider changing from Presistent Cache to MongoDB(Via Mongoose)
+4. Consider changing from Presistent Cache to MongoDB
+5. Add command to change thumbnail of event
+6. On event remove, deleted the event message

 ### Dependencies / Documentation:
 [Discord.js](https://discord.js.org/#/docs/main/stable/general/welcome) //Discord.js Module<br />